ahopper/Patroclus/readme.md

   * [HDSDR](http://www.hdsdr.de/) using [ExtIO_hpsdr_msvc.dll](https://github.com/amontefusco/extio-hermes) - Same as SDR#

+  * Thetis r3538 - emulator has to run elsewhere on the network.

+  * [Radio ?](http://www.ihopper.org/radio/) my client for [Hermes Lite](https://github.com/softerhardware/Hermes-Lite) - emulator will provide up to 32 receivers for hermes lite extended old protocol.

 ## Build
 It can be built with Visual Studio 2013 or Visual Studio 2013 Express desktop edition.
 It uses .net4.5